DotaPie/Dakboard-HDMI-dimmer-FW/README.md

-# Dakboard HDMI Dimmer — Firmware
+# Dakboard HDMI Dimmer - Firmware

-Firmware for Raspberry Pi Zero 2W that controls HDMI display brightness based on ambient light and motion detection.
+Firmware for Raspberry Pi that controls HDMI display brightness based on ambient light and motion detection.

 Using a [Dakboard-HDMI-dimmer-HW](https://github.com/DotaPie/Dakboard-HDMI-dimmer-HW) with a BH1750 light sensor (I2C) and a PIR motion sensor.